Azure/azure-linux-extensions/DSC/README.md

 * `FileUri`: (optional, string) the uri of the MOF file/Meta MOF file/custom resource ZIP file.
 * `ResourceName`: (optional, string) the name of the custom resource module
-* `Mode`: (optional, string) the functional mode, valid values: Push, Pull, Install, Remove.
-If not specified, it's considered as Push mode.
+* `Mode`: (optional, string) the functional mode, valid values: Push, Pull, Install, Remove, Register.
+If not specified, it's considered as Push mode by default.

 ### 1.2 Protected configuration